gashcrumb/ipaas-api/docs/entities.md

     - belongs to a User
     - has many Connections through IntegrationConnectionStep
     - has many Steps through IntegrationConnectionStep

 - IntegrationRuntime
     - belongs to an Integration
     - belongs to an Environment

 - IntegrationTemplate
     - has many Connections through IntegrationTemplateConnectionStep
     - has many Steps through IntegrationTemplateConnectionStep
     - has many Tags
     - belongs to an Organization

 - IntegrationTemplateConnectionStep
   - has a previous step ID
   - has a next step ID
   - has a type enum (Connection or Step)

 - IntegrationConnectionStep
   - has a previous step ID
   - has a next step ID
   - has a type enum (Connection or Step)

 - Organization
     - has many Connections
     - has many Environments
     - has many IntegrationTemplates
     - has many Users

+- Environment
+    - belongs to an EnvironmentType
+    - has many Organizations
+    - has many IntegrationRuntimes

+- EnvironmentType
+    - has many Environments

 - Permission
   - has many Roles (many-to-many)

 - Report (if we want them persisted to a hard disk)
 	- belongs to many Organizations
   - belongs to many Users

 - Role
   - has many Users (many-to-many)
-- Step
-  - belongs to an IntegrationPattern
-  - has many IntegrationTemplates (through JOIN IntegrationTemplateSteps)
-- IntegrationPatterns
-  - has many Steps

 - Tag
   - has many Connections (many-to-many)
   - has many Integrations (many-to-many)
   - has many IntegrationTemplates (many-to-many)

 - User
   - belongs to many Organization
+  - has many Roles (many-to-many)
+  - has many Projects

+- Project
   - has many Integrations
+  - has many Connections
-  - has many Roles (many-to-many)
+  - has many Users

 <!-- TODO wanna keep this handy for now